 Within the General Residential Area (R1 zone) housing will include a wide range of dwelling types.
-Detached dwellings, semi-detached dwellings and attached dwellings on lots less than 300 m2 in area within the General Residential Area are subject to the provisions at Section 1.5.4 below.
+Detached dwellings, semi-detached dwellings and attached dwellings on lots less than 300 m in area within the General Residential Area are subject to the provisions at Section 1.5.4 below.

-1.4.1 Detached Dwellings
+1.5.1 1.4.1 Detached Dwellings